Lazerbeak12345/chaml/README.md

 - Object inheritance
   - The core components are provided (via some built-in prototyping), but can be improoved with a library.
-- Keywords, inline xml, obj syntax sugar all to be syntax modules.
+- Keywords, common operators, inline xml, obj syntax sugar all to be syntax modules.

-### Other features proposal "Operators"

-Make most operators a syntax module.

 ## Syntax